Kângë Kreshnikësh: Mythology

 Legendary creatures of the Albanian epic songs belong to the repertoire of the general Mediterranean mythology.
 Among the main legendary animals are horses, snakes and birds, which are able to speak like humans.
 The horse holds swimming abilities, similar to the hippocampus of the god Poseidon in Ancient Greek mythology.
 This mythical figure appears not only in oral tradition, but also in monochrome mosaics like those found in Durrës.
 Along with speaking and swimming attributes, the horse appears in the epic songs as a mourning character, an animal which humanly expresses its emotions and sufferings.
 An analogy is found in the Homeric myth, where Peleus' horses, Balius and Xanthus, mourn humans when they pass away.
 Muji's horse also manifests oracular abilities, being able to predict the future.
 The bird, typically a speaking cuckoo, is similar in qualities to the owl of the Ancient Greek goddess Athena and Roman Minerva, which tells the truth and which can be entrusted.
 The cuckoo often appears in Albanian epics as a messenger bird which confers information.
 The speaking snake holds singing, healing, advising and divining abilities.
 In the epic songs the snake assists the hero, and the humans protect it and honor it as a totem.
 In some songs the snake appears as a witness of the truth.
+Many scholars consider that these representations of the snake derive from a Paleo-Balkan cult, probably Illyrian.
+Historical, archaeological, anthropological and linguistic data reveal the functional attributes of this cult to be an extension of the Illyrian-Albanian tradition.

 Another mythical creature is the wild goat.
 Three golden horned goats appear in the Albanian epic as deities of the forest, which ensure the zanas their supernatural abilities.
 The divine power of the goats resides in their golden horns.